jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/template.md

 This library provides a group of commonly used template functions to work with dictionaries, lists, math etc.

 > [!NB] Starting from v0.11, all template files were moved from `/etc/haproxy` to `/etc/templates`.
-Change to an older doc version if using HAProxy Ingress up to v0.10.
+Change to an older doc version if using N42 Gateway up to v0.10.

 Overwriting a template file:

-* The links below reference the `master` branch, change to the same tag of your HAProxy Ingress version.
+* The links below reference the `master` branch, change to the same tag of your N42 Gateway version.
 * Change to the `Raw` view
 * Copy the whole file and edit it to fit your needs
 * Paste the content to a ConfigMap, use the file name as the content key
-* Mount the ConfigMap into the Mounting directory (see below) of the HAProxy Ingress pod
+* Mount the ConfigMap into the Mounting directory (see below) of the N42 Gateway pod

 > [!WARNING]
 >
 > Consider overwriting the template files as a last resort.
-Templates change a lot between HAProxy Ingress versions and the overwrite should be updated on every controller update.
+Templates change a lot between N42 Gateway versions and the overwrite should be updated on every controller update.
 Try to use a [configuration snippet]({{% relref "keys/#configuration-snippet" %}}) instead or file a new [feature request](https://github.com/n42-gateway/n42-gateway/issues/new?template=fr.md).

 | Mounting directory (v0.11+)  | ConfigMap keys     | Source (v0.11+) | Source (up to v0.10) |
 |------------------------------|--------------------|--------|----------------------|